User Guide Cancel

 • Hold down Alt (Option in Mac OS), position the pointer over the line dividing two layers in the Layers panel (the pointer changes to two overlapping circles), and then click.

-• In the Layers panel, select the top layer of a pair of layers you want to group, and choose Layer > Create Clipping Mask.
+• In the Layers panel, select the top layer of a pair of layers you want to group and select Layer > Create Clipping Mask.

 2. When making a clipping mask from an existing layer and one you are about to create, first select the existing layer in the Layers panel.
-Then choose New Layer from the Layer menu or the Layers panel More menu.
-In the New Layer dialog box, select Use Previous Layer To Create Clipping Mask, and click OK.
+Then select New Layer from the Layer menu or the Layers panel More menu.
+In the New Layer dialog box, select Use Previous Layer To Create Clipping Mask, and select OK.

 The layers in the clipping mask have the opacity and mode attributes of the bottommost base layer in the group.